runwayml/learn/docs/tutorials/tutorial_p5_attngan.md

     input_text.parent("input")
 ```

-Next, we'll define that `sendText` callback function mentioned above.
+Next, we'll define the `sendText` callback function mentioned above.
 This function will take the text that is entered into the input field and post it to the url we've defined above.
 RunwayML is expecting a json object with a key of `caption` and a value that is the text value we would like to query.

 ```js
 function sendText() {